Can I Use My Campervan as My Primary Vehicle?

 2. Car Parks with Height Restrictions

 If your workplace car park has height restrictions, then you will have to either find alternative parking, or park a distance away and walk in.
-This does depend on what the height restriction is, but this can pose problems, especially for those with Sprinter esq campervans.
+This does depend on what the height restriction is, but this can pose problems, especially for those with Sprinter style campervans.

 3. Navigating Urban Streets